TheWall89/inducoapi/README.md

 </details>

-If you want to directly write the generated OpenApi spec in a YAML file, just add `--output openapi.yaml`
+If you want to directly write the generated OpenAPI spec in a YAML file, just add `--output openapi.yaml`

+### From python

+[test_inducoapi.py](tests/test_inducoapi.py) provides usage examples of the module from python.

 ## TODO list

 - [x] Add support for request/response files in YAML
 - [x] Add support for `application/yaml` content
+- [x] Customize title and version in info
-- [ ] Package module
+- [x] Package module
-- [ ] Use resource definitions
+- [ ] Generate resource definitions
 - [ ] Add support for `headers`
 - [ ] Add support for `links`
 - [ ] Add support for `format`